Home

 Because the consequence is eternal death

-1. In verse 14 Paul exhorts the Philippians to do everything without complaining or arguing.
+1. In verse 14 Paul exhorts the Philippians to do everything without murmuring or arguing.
 What motivations does he provide them to do so?

 Verse 15: